mmp2/megaman/README.md

 Below it's a tutorial to install and use megaman on Google Colab.

-It also provides an example of using megaman to build spectral embedding on uniform swiss roll dataset.
+It also provides tutorial of using megaman to build spectral embedding on uniform swiss roll dataset.

 - [Install & Example script]( https://colab.research.google.com/drive/1ms22YK3TvrIx0gji6UZqG0zoSNRCWtXj?usp=sharing)
 - [You can download the Jupyter Notebook version here]( https://github.com/mmp2/megaman/blob/master/examples/megaman_install_usage_colab.ipynb)